WSMorrison/The_Dangerous_Maze/README.md

 # Rationale

-The Portfolio Project 3 is a terminal based, Python project.
+The Portfolio Project 3 is a terminal based Python project.
 It was decided that this format was perfect for a program similar to the text-based, dice-rolling, role-playing adventure games from the developer's childhood before GUI were common.

 The purpose of this project is to display the developer's ability to program a Command Line Interface based program.
 The game will play with simple keyboard based commands, allowing the user to select whether they want to continue or quit, and the user can select positions on a grid that may trigger an opponent or not, and the user will benefit from a simulated dice roll that will decide the outcome of any opponent encounter.
 The encounters can result in the loss or gain of a health point, and if the user's health points run out before they find the exit they lose.